LiamJCates/Programming-Notes/C++/Syntax/Operators.md

 | && | AND |
 | \|\| | OR |
 | ! | NOT |

+logical operators take bool-convertible operands and return an object of type bool.

 Note that evaluation of an expression to true in C++ essentially means that the expression does not evaluate to false, false